In Depth: Spine

 The spinal cord can also be afflicted by disease or disorder.
 Among these is the birth defect spina bifida, which is the incomplete development of the central nervous system, including the spine.
 This can affect movement of the legs, incomplete sensation, or loss of bladder control.

 The spinal cord can also be damaged by tumors.
-Whether cancerous or benign, they can put pressure on the cord and impair function.
+Whether cancerous or benign, they can put pressure on the cord and impair sensory or motor function.